 Personal Injury FAQs

 If you have been injured in a car, truck or motorcycle accident, you likely have several questions about how to proceed with your claim against the negligent driver who caused the accident.
 Below are answers to some common questions related to Alabama motor vehicle accidents.
-For a free consultation regarding your potential claims, call the Dothan personal injury lawyers at Smith & McGhee at 334-702-1744.
+To schedule your initial consultation regarding your potential claims, call the Dothan, Alabama personal injury lawyers at Smith & McGhee at 334-702-1744.

 Q. If I was partially at fault in causing the accident, can I still recover some compensation from the other driver, if they were more to blame than me?